All Episodes

 Why?

-Because I know Hollywood thinks just like Washington establishment, Hayseed Hicks, pro-lifers, and they're just they're dumb idiots that live in the South.
+Because I know Hollywood thinks just like Washington establishment, Hayseed Hicks, pro-lifers, and they're just dumb idiots that live in the South.

 The way they talk all this, I know that.

-So I watched and I had all these questions answered.
+So I watched, and I had all these questions answered.

-The reason why, there's an excellent reason why.
+The reason why, there's an excellent reason why the families focused on it.

 One family actually, their son committed suicide because of being bullied.

-And when you watch the movie, what you learn is, and the real point of the movie is that the schools were and the school buses where the bullying takes place are in denial.
+And when you watch the movie, what you learn is, and the real point of the movie is that the schools and the school buses where the bullying takes place are in denial.

-Parents will go complain about it, schools don't do anything about it, they don't admit that it's taking place, or they think they can have one meeting with the bully and stop it, and it doesn't work.
+They don't admit that it's taking place, or they think they can have one meeting with the bully and stop it.

 And the reason they focused on small southern locales is that the people who live there can't move.